• Follow Us

 About a kilometre before you reach Baba Mandir on your left you can see Memenchu Lake.
 The road to Memenchu originates from Baba Mandir but requires special permission to reach.
 There is a cottage next to the lake where you may also spend a night with special arrangements.

-The road further ahead connects with the famous Tsongo lake near Gangtok.
+The road further ahead connects with the famous Tsongo Lake near Gangtok.
 From here start your return journey back to Zuluk.

 Weather